-We may receive compensation when you click on product links from our partners.
+We may earn a commission if you click on a product link and make a purchase at no additional cost to you.
 For more information, please see our disclosure policy.

 The United Nations reported that over 3% of the world’s population is now living and working abroad, and the numbers continue to grow.
 As finding a job in one’s own country becomes more difficult due to the lack of work and rising competition for each post, it’s little wonder that finding work overseas has become quite fashionable.
-Chances are, you already know somebody within your family or friendship group that has already left your fair isles, and jetted off to another country to begin a new life, on a short-term or a lifelong basis.
+Chances are, you already know somebody within your family or friendship group who has already left your fair isles, and jetted off to another country to begin a new life, on a short-term or lifelong basis.

-Tweet ThisThe question you may be asking yourself, however, is this.
+Thinking about working abroad?
+Before you pack your bags, weigh the pros, understand the risks, and prepare for a life-changing opportunity.
+Discover what it really takes to succeed in another country and make the right move for your future. #workingabroadClick To TweetThe question you may be asking yourself, however, is this.
 Is working abroad right for you?
-On this site, we have shown you it is possible to move abroad, but you should take a step back before getting on the plane.
-To help you make the right decision, we have listed some of the pros and cons that you might find helpful.
+On this site, we have shown you it is possible to move overseas, but you should take a step back before getting on the plane.
+To help you make an informed decision, we have listed some of the pros and cons that may be helpful.
 So before you pack your bags, read on to find out more.

 Pros